astroandes/SatelliteShapeLG/paper/referee.md

 Minor comments:

 * Abstract:
-The authors say "not enough systems fully resembling the LG".
-Could you in the main text explain what you exactly mean by this?
-Number of satellites?
+> The authors say "not enough systems fully resembling the LG".
+Could
+> you in the main text explain what you exactly mean by this?
+Number of
+>satellites?
 Radial distribution of satellites?
 Galaxy pairs?
+Any clue
-Any clue why this is the case?
+>why this is the case?

-[Jaime] Kinematics and separation.
+Clarified.

-* introduction, third paragraph: observational studies have found...
-There is another study by Collins+2015 finding no difference between satellites in plane and off plane for M31 satellites.
+* introduction, third paragraph:
+> observational studies have found...
+There is another study by
+> Collins+2015 finding no difference between satellites in plane and off

-We included the Collins et al. 2015 study on the observational properties of M31 satellites and mentioned the very interesting implications of their results.
+> plane for M31 satellites.

+We have included this reference. in our discussion about that plane.

 * section 1, line 36:
-What exactly do the authors mean by "explicit probability distribution"?
-Can this term be elaborated in the main text?
+> What exactly do the authors mean by "explicit probability
+> distribution"?
+Can this term be elaborated>  in the main text?

-[Jaime]
+We have changed "explicit" by "analytical".

 * section 2, second paragraph:
-Why are only the brightest 11 to 15 satellites used?
-And what does 11 to 15 mean?
-11 satellites for MW and 15 for M31 or is the whole range from 11 to 15 been used for both galaxies (in observations and simulations)?
+> Why are only the brightest 11 to 15 satellites used?
+And what does
+> 11 to 15 mean?
+11 satellites for MW and 15 for M31 or is the whole

-[Jaime]
+> range from 11 to 15 been used for both galaxies (in observations and
+> simulations)?

+We clarify in that section that is due both to historical reasons (the 11 classical satellites, the 15 satellites that are at minimum considered for M31) and resolution of the simulations we use.

 * section 2.2, second paragraph:
-baryonic mass resolution of Illustris is 1.2e6 Msun not!
+> baryonic mass resolution of Illustris is 1.2e6 Msun not!
 8.0e7!!!

 We corrected this error in the text.

 * section 2.2, selection of LG counterparts:
-The authors discard haloes with a number of satellites smaller than 15, which are the lowest mass haloes.
-Do the authors have any intuition how this might affect the results of the study?
-The authors say already in the abstract, there is a dependence on halo mass but is there any trends already seen which might hint at the effect of discarding lower mass LG analogues?
+>The authors discard haloes with a number of satellites smaller than
+>15, which are the lowest mass haloes.
+Do the authors have any
+>intuition how this might affect the results of the study?
+The authors
+>say already in the abstract, there is a dependence on halo mass but is

-[Jaime] Hacer la prueba solamente con 11 satelites vs. 15 satelites.
+>there any trends already seen which might hint at the effect of
+>discarding lower mass LG analogues?

+In the current form of the test we do not discard those halos.
+We include all halos with the same number of satellites as we require.
+The main results do not change.

 * Table 3:
-How exactly are the normalized values calculated.
-If I follow the description in the text I get the following result for e.g. M31:
+> How exactly are the normalized values calculated.
+If I follow the
+> description in the text I get the following result for e.g. M31:
-(59-65)/12=-0.5 not -0.48 as the table says.
-Is the error on the normalized value just the standard error propagation or how is this calculated?
+> (59-65)/12=-0.5 not -0.48 as the table says.
+Is the error on the

-[Jaime]
+> normalized value just the standard error propagation or how is this
+> calculated?

+THe error on the normalized value is the error on the physical quantity normalized by the standard deviation in the randomized sample.

 * Table 4:
-It would be good if normalized results for the simulation (e.g. from the corner plots Fig.4, C2, C4) appear as well in the table.
+> It would be good if normalized results for the simulation (e.g. from
+> the corner plots Fig.4, C2, C4) appear as well in the table.

-[Jaime]
+Now we only include plots for all quantities (physical, normalized, gaussian model)

 * section 4.1, last two sentences:
-missing word, general confusing, what do you want to say with these two sentences?
+> missing word, general confusing, what do you want to say with these two sentences?

 We corrected this in the text.

 * section 4.1:
-Can the fact that MW (as the lower mass halo of the two in the pair) has a thinner plane be explained by a halo mass dependence? (see also point above of rescaling by R200)
+> Can the fact that MW (as the lower mass halo of the two in the pair)

-[Jaime] Hacer grafica en funcion de la masa y ver si hay correlacion.
+> has a thinner plane be explained by a halo mass dependence? (see also
+> point above of rescaling by R200)

+The problem is not only a thinner plane, but also a small c/a ratio, i.e. the problem is the extreme asphericity.
+This is present in the normalized quantities which do not depend on the physical units (see our response of a rescaling by R200) and already take into account the different sizes of the different halos.

 * section 4.2, last sentence:
-close to between two and three...
+> close to between two and three...
 Is it close to or between?
 Please rewrite.

 It was "between" and is already corrected in the text.

 * section 4.5, first paragraph:
-When drawing samples from the multivariate gaussians you assume halo pairs can be drawn independently?
+> When drawing samples from the multivariate gaussians you assume halo
+> pairs can be drawn independently?
 Is this assumption valid?
+Do you
-Do you find any dependence of the results on the companion, its mass, distance, relative velocity, etc.?
-E.g. does a more massive M31 result in a thinner plane?
-Please discuss a bit more the procedure and assumptions.
+>find any dependence of the results on the companion, its mass,
+>distance, relative velocity, etc.?
+E.g. does a more massive M31 result
+>in a thinner plane?
+Please discuss a bit more the procedure and

-[Jaime]
+>assumptions.

+We checked explicitly that the correlation between the halos can be discarded.
+We mention that in the text.

 * section 4.5, second last paragraph:
-median halo masses are stated for the simulated analogues.
-Can the authors compare to observed/estimated values for MW and M31.
-It looks like the MW and M31 analogues are on the very lower end of estimated values for the LG (~220 km/s for MW and ~260 km/s for M31 e.g. Sofue+2016).
+> median halo masses are stated for the simulated analogues.
+Can the
+> authors compare to observed/estimated values for MW and M31.
+It looks
+> like the MW and M31 analogues are on the very lower end of estimat
+> ed values for the LG (~220 km/s for MW and ~260 km/s for M31

-[Jaime]
+>  e.g. Sofue+2016).

+We have included that comparison the figures of Appendix A.
+Such a difference can be expected for

 * section 4.5, last paragraph:
-haloes get more spherical when baryonic effects are included, this was already found before (e.g. Bryan+2012).
+> haloes get more spherical when baryonic effects are included, this was already found before (e.g. Bryan+2012).

-[Jaime]
+It was found in the shape sampled by all the particles in the halo but not in the satellite distribution.
+We have included that reference in the paper.

 Spelling errors: